Ayuo Takahashi: Biography

 From the time he was in elementary school, he met artists Tadanori Yokoo and Andy Warhol, novelist Yukio Mishima, film director Hiroshi Teshigawara, and musician Yoko Ono.
 Beginning with 1960s psychedelic culture and influenced by Peter Gabriel, Joni Mitchell, Lou Reed, John Cale, and medieval minstrel music, he envisioned a synthesis of music, literature, and philosophy.

 In 1975, Ayuo's mother and step-father separated, while Ayuo was visiting his father in Japan, forcing him to live there.
 His first studio recording was in 1976 with his father, Yuji Takahashi, Ryuichi Sakamoto, and Masahiko Togashi on the CD "Twilight" released on Columbia Records in Japan.

 Adjusting to life in Japan as a teenager was difficult, and Ayuo would later make that the main theme on his CD "What We Look Like In The Picture" released in 2006 from Zipangu in Japan.

 Ayuo spent his high school years writing poetry and appearing in poetry reading competitions.

 Ayuo joined Keiji Haino's group "Fushitsusha" in 1979, and performed improvisation with many musicians in what was the final period of the "free music scene" in Japan of the 1970s.

 Ayuo studied the traditional plucked string instrument, Biwa, with Kinshi Tsuruta.
 He studied contemporary music composition with Minao Shibata and Joji Yuasa.

 His first solo record,"Carmina", was recorded in 1983 and released in 1984 from Epic-Sony.
 Since then, he has released over a dozen solo albums, collaborating with a diverse group of individuals, including Peter Hammill, Ryuichi Sakamoto, Danny Thompson, Maddy Prior, Takehisa Kosugi, Carlos Alomar, John Zorn, Bill Laswell, Dave Mattacks, Yohji Yamamoto, Jadranka Stojaković, Hiromi Ōta, Yoko Ueno, Clive Deamer, Mikigami Koichi, Wataru Ohkuma, Aki Takahashi, Mie Miki, Kazue Sawai and many Japanese traditional musicians.
 Three CDs of his music have been released in the United States from the TZADIK label in the 21st century.

 Ayuo has composed music for films, ballet, contemporary dance, and theater.
 Border Line, directed by the Japanese film director Lee Sang-il in 2002, features music mostly performed alone by Ayuo.

 His first book, "Outside Society," was released in 2018 and the CD "Outside Society" was released in 2018.

-In 2020, the compilation album "Kankyo Ongaku - Japaenese Ambient Music," which includes Ayuo's composition "Nagareru," was nominated for a U.S. Grammy Award.
+In 2020, the compilation album Kankyō Ongaku, which includes Ayuo's composition "Nagareru," was nominated for a Grammy Award.

 In recent years, Ayuo's work has increasingly included music theater and chamber music mixed with dance and theatrical elements.

 Recent works have been published at ayuo.bandcamp.com.